ashraf-01/NumericalMethodsR/README.md

 # NumericalMethodsR
-course of numericl methods with R implementations of major algorithms taught at university of geneva
+course of numerical methods with R implementations of major algorithms taught at university of geneva